 ENO MOEBIUS ROEDELIUS Broken Head (1978)

-With the success of their earlier ‘Eno & Cluster’ ambient opus, the artful threesome gathered together again, but added voices and more experimentation for its follow-up ‘After The Heat’.
-With Plank again behind the desk, the textures on the unorthodox ‘Broken Head’ recalled some of Eno’s work with Bowie on ‘Heroes’ in particular, while the deep monotone vocals were a offset by some oddly noted piano accompaniment and an unorthodox rhythmic template.
+With the success of their earlier ‘Eno & Cluster’ ambient opus, the artful threesome added voices and more experimentation for its follow-up ‘After The Heat’.
+With Plank again behind the desk, ‘Broken Head’ recalled some of Eno’s work with Bowie on ‘Heroes’ while deep monotone vocals were a offset by some oddly noted piano accompaniment and an unorthodox rhythmic template.

 Available on the ENO MOEBIUS ROEDELIUS album ‘After The Heat’ via Bureau B

 ULTRAVOX!
 Slow Motion (1978)

 The first phase of ULTRAVOX! was dominated by the songwriting of John Foxx, but ‘Slow Motion’ was a group effort.
 Decamping to Conny’s Studio, the intro and theme were composed by bassist Chris Cross on his newly acquired EMS AKS.
 The quintet locked together as never before, with Billy Currie’s ARP Odyssey playing off Robin Simon’s treated guitars as one behind Warren Cann’s powerful drums.